vpsfreecz/vpsadminos/docs/containers/devices.md

 `--missing-devices check|provide|remove` to change this behaviour.

 Migrations enforce the *check* mode.
-All required devices have to be present, or the migration will fail in the first step, i.e. `osctl ct migrate stage`.
+All required devices have to be present, or the send will fail in the first step, i.e. `osctl ct send config`.
-It is up to the administrator to configure his vpsAdminOS nodes to provide the same environment for migrations to work properly.
+It is up to the administrator to configure his vpsAdminOS nodes to provide the same environment for sends to work properly.